strongdm/aws-workshops/index.en.md

    After logging in, you will be greeted with the StrongDM Admin UI, where you can manage resources, requests, and policies.

+   Create a role that is unique to you, under Principals -> Roles, and assign the role to yourself be selecting "Actions" for your Username in Principals -> Users -> <Username> -> Actions -> Set Roles.

    ![StrongDM Admin UI](/static/strongdm_admin_ui.png)

 2) Download the StrongDM Desktop app